 |[Scone Palace chapel (background) - peacocks roam freely around the grounds]|

-Open (2017): Palace: April to October.
-Grounds: all palace open days plus Friday to Sunday for most other weeks except over Christmas & New Year period
+Open (2019): Palace: daily, April to October.
+Grounds: all palace open days plus Friday to Sunday, February to March & November to mid December

 |[Scone Palace from the Old Scone gate]|